-The PacketCable architecture is based on the IMS architecture, with some incremental extensions as noted in Section 5.1.
+The PacketCable architecture is based on the IMS architecture, with some incremental extensions.
 Extensions include use of additional or alternate functional components compared with the IMS architecture, as well as enhancements to capabilities provided by the IMS functional components.

-Some of the major PacketCable enhancements to the IMS include:
+Some of the PacketCable enhancements to the IMS include:

-- Support for Quality of Service (QoS) for IMS-based applications on DOCSIS access networks, leveraging the PacketCable Multimedia architecture [MM TR]; - Support for signaling and media traversal of Network Address Translation (NAT) and Firewall (FW) devices, based on IETF mechanisms; - Support for the ability to uniquely identify and communicate with a specific UE when multiple UEs are registered under the same Public User Identity; - Support for additional access signaling security and UE authentication mechanisms; - Support for provisioning, activation, configuration, and management of UEs.
+- Support for Quality of Service (QoS) for IMS-based applications on DOCSIS access networks, leveraging the PacketCable Multimedia architecture [MM TR]; - Support for additional access signaling security and UE authentication mechanisms; - Support for provisioning, activation, configuration, and management of UEs; - Support for regulatory requirements such as number portability, preferred carrier and PacketCable lawful interception.